 The modifiers using break are merged using the same rule as other modifications, and follow the same restrictions so they cannot override a final modifier.
 During flattening of an instantiated model, remaining break modifications (i.e., the ones that are not further overriden) are treated as if the expression was missing.
 The break modifier for a variable of a simple type can be applied to the value and/or to specific attributes.
-It is possible to override even if no value is present, either because there was no expression originally or because break overrides another break.
+Unless final was specified, it is possible to override even if no value is present, either because there was no expression originally or because break overrides another break.